Kaelus/Rocky/README.md

 # Prerequisites

-Replace \<RockyHome\> below with the directory path where you cloned the Rocky git repo to.
+Replace \<RockyHome\> below with the directory path where you cloned the Rocky git repo.

 1. FoundationDB needs to be installed.
    - Reference: https://apple.github.io/foundationdb/getting-started-linux.html